 An ambitious initiative to provide w88 services to Northern Nevada nonprofits that serve youth and adults is deepening the community engagement of the University of Nevada, Reno.

-The new initiative draws together the strengths of the University, The Nell J. Redfield Foundation, The Viragh Foundation, Renown Health and the nonprofits that deliver w88 to youth and adults who face issues such as homelessness, substance abuse and domestic violence.
-The impetus for the program was a decision by Katherine Viragh and Gerald Smith [from Redfield] to pursue the possibility of such a collaborative at the University level.
+The new initiative draws together the strengths of the University, The Nell J. Redfield Foundation, The Viragh Foundation, Renown Health and the nonprofits that deliver services to youth and adults who face issues such as homelessness, substance abuse and domestic violence.
+The impetus for the program was a decision by Katherine Viragh and Gerald Smith [from Redfield] to pursue the possibility of such a w88 at the University level.
 In response, Provost Jeff Thompson immediately formed a high-priority university work group.

 Well-supervised graduate students from University programs that specialize in w88 and psychological services provide w88 services to youths, adults and their families through the program known as the University of Nevada, Reno Community Behavioral Health Collaborative.